uchicago-cs/cmsc22000/website/content/labs/lab8.md

     HGETSET: Random J. Redisuser
     HGET: Alan T. Foobar

+{{% /warning %}}

-Otherwise, add this .travis.yml file to the repo:
+Go ahead and add a `.travis.yml` file to your repository with the following contents:

     language: c